tumaer/SciML/_sources/lecture/rnn.md

 > But if RNNs can already do so much, why are Transformers then dominating machine learning research these days and not RNNs?

-Training RNNs is far from trivial with a well-known problem being **exploding gradients**, and **vanishing gradients**.
-In both cases the activations of the RNN explode or decay as we go forward in time as we multiply with the weight matrix $W_{hh}$ at each time step.
-The same can happen as we go backwards in time, as we repeatedly multiply the Jacobians and unless the spectrum of the Hessian is 1, this will result in exploding or vanishing gradients.
-A way to tackle this is via **control of the spectral radius** where the optimization problem gets converted into a convex optimization problem, which is then called an **echo state network**.
+Training RNNs is far from trivial, with a well-known problem being **exploding gradients**, and **vanishing gradients**.
+In both cases, the activations of the RNN explode or decay as we go forward in time as we multiply with the weight matrix $W_{hh}$ at each time step.
+The same can happen as we go backward in time, as we repeatedly multiply the Jacobians, and unless the spectrum of the Hessian is 1, this will result in exploding or vanishing gradients.
+A way to tackle this is via **control of the spectral radius**, where the optimization problem gets converted into a convex optimization problem, which is then called an **echo state network**.
 Which is in literature often used under the umbrella term of **reservoir computing**.

 ## Long Short-term Memory (LSTM)

-A way to avoid the problem of exploding and vanishing gradients, beyond Gated Recurrent Units (GRU) which we omit in this course, is the long short term memory (LSTM) model of Schmidhuber and Hochreiter, back in the day at TUM.
+A way to avoid the problem of exploding and vanishing gradients beyond Gated Recurrent Units (GRU), which we omit in this course, is the long short-term memory (LSTM) model of Schmidhuber and Hochreiter, back in the day at TUM.
 In the LSTM the hidden state $h$ is augmented with a **memory cell $c$**.
 This cell is then controlled with 3 gates

 * Output gate $O_{t}$
 * Input gate $I_{t}$